Princeton-LSI-ResearchComputing/tracebase/DataRepo/example_data/README.md

 `load_study` management command.
 See the `README.md` in each directory for complete descriptions.

-* `compounds.tsv` - A list of compounds used in the example datasets (not yet in study form)
 * `tissues` - A "study" with just tissues that are used in the example datasets
 * `obob_fasted_ace_glycerol_3hb_citrate_eaa_fa_multiple_tracers` - An example
   study that includes animals infused with multiple tracer compounds